CUMB | About

 - Blue and white rugby

-Now, with the advent of the new millenium and BARBARIAN sportswear, we've developed a fabulous line of blue and white striped rugby shirts.
+- Now, with the advent of the new millennium and BARBARIAN sportswear, we've developed a fabulous line of blue and white striped rugby shirts.
 Warm in winter, cool in summer, and survives years of abuse from building pyramids and amateur grappling.

 Columbia Fight Song